Manta-Network/docs/docs/concepts/proofkey.md

-# ProofID
+# Proof Key

-ProofID is a protocol that allows users to verify their identity on-chain.
+Proof Key is a protocol that allows users to verify their identity on-chain.
 Imagine that a user has an online identity linked to a private soul-bound token (SBT), which is an NFT that cannot be transferred.
 We refer to the private SBT as a zkSBT.
 To prove their identity, they would need to:
 1. Show the zkSBT has been minted to their zkAddress.
 1. Show they have spending rights to that zkAddress.